MAP../KANcycling/Map.html../KANcycling/Map.htmlshapeimage_7_link_0

 HATTOJI

 Hattoji has several exhibits of what life was like in a mountain town; strolling through the area (once you recover from the hill) should occupy you for the duration of your visit.
 There are some decent hikes in the area as well.
-However, there are a couple of other places of note along the way to the villa:
+However, there are a couple of other places of note in the area:

 Bizen